-And then, before one final picnic on Parliament Hill, I suggest we take a walk past the home of the British Broadcasting Corporation’s resident, neighbourly, evening-time traveller, Michael Palin.
+And then, before one final picnic up on Parliament Hill, I suggest we take a walk past the home of the British Broadcasting Corporation’s resident, neighbourly, evening-time traveller, Michael Palin.

 It’s a house that I’ve read were four different properties acquired over time and knocked into an eccentric-looking one.
 It would be good to pass-by and get the feeling of some sort of consecration from a fellow voyager.

 As I’m round the side of the house, looking at the bins, Palin himself comes out the front door and smiles and waves at Giristroula, stood outside, uncaring, uninterested, impatiently waiting for me.